turbobuilt/technoscript/function.md

 }

 The first thing that will happen is that a variable called y will be initialized with the address of y and the lexical scope address that contains x

+heap allocation is tough, but we will allocate a big chunk. and we will move the pointer forward the correct amount, allocating more as needed.
+For now, this is all we will do, no memory clean up.

+all instructions emitted must return the length. so we can compute the